Packed with character, charm and a whole lot of history, owning a historic home is well worth the effort.

 This is largely thanks to Charles Sumner and Henry Mather Greene who inspired the United States to build the bungalow.
 While most famous for the grand Craftsman Gamble House in Pasadena, California, they also designed a number of modest and affordable bungalow plans.

 Despite its popularity in the United States, the bungalow isn’t quintessentially American.
 Its roots are in India.
 In the province of Bengal, single-family homes were called bengla or bengala.
-They were in demand with the British colonists who used them as summer homes.
+They were hugely popular with the British colonists who used them as summer homes.
 The space-efficient floor plan clustered the kitchen, dining room, bedrooms and bathroom around a central living area.

 Characteristics of an American Bungalow home: